mrDarkDuck/digital-universe-manifesto/README.md

 ---
 ## 🛠 Project Structure & Navigation

-## 🛠 Project Structure & Navigation

-Click on a phase or a script below to explore its detailed documentation and code:

 * [📄 Main Specification (README_en)](README_en.md)
 * [🌐 Phase 1: Ontological Foundation](ontology_en.md) — Computational realism, discrete infocosm, and the nature of data gravity.
 * [🧮 Phase 2: Vortex Mathematical Apparatus](math_vortex_en.md) — Entropy operators and Lyapunov stability in the near-attractor zone.